seed-labs/seed-labs/category-web/CTF/SQL_Injection/README.md

 ## CTFd

-The file `challenge-Web_SQL_Injection.csv` can be loaded into CTFd to automatically add the challenge to an existing CTFd instance.
+The file `challenge-Web_SQL_Injection_[easy|difficult].csv` can be loaded into CTFd to automatically add the challenge to an existing CTFd instance.
 Additionally, the challenge is included in the `SEED_Labs_CTF-Web.zip` file, which is a snapshot of a CTFd instance will all of the web CTF challenges loaded, as well as the `challenges_all.zip` file, which is a snapshot of a CTFd instance with all of the CTF challenges from all categories loaded.